 Notice for the public hearings before the Planning and Zoning Commission and City Council included a legal notice published in the Arizona Republic on September 25, 2020.
-Information on this amendment was provided to the development community through correspondence from the city's Economic Development Department.
+Information on this amendment was provided to the development community through correspondence from the city's Economic Development Department, with over 1,300 notices sent.
 The notice and amendment information were also posted to the current development applications section of the city's website.
 To date, staff has not received any public inquiries as a result of this notice.